Hackerjedi666/CybersecNotes/oscp/README.md

 `net user /domain` will check all the user in a domain.
 `net user "{user}" /domain` will check info about that particular user.

 Find out the user which belongs to *domain admins* group.

+By using powerview you can easily automate this process to an extent:

+`Get-NetComputer | select operatingsystem,dnshostname` finding out all the computers and services in the domain.
+`Get-NetUser | select cn` all the users in the domain `Find-LocaAdminAccess` will find out if the user you are running this command with has any admin access to any of the computer in the domain.

 Automating of enumeration in AD can be done by bloodhound and sharphound.